 Mode and Duration of Study

-The MAcct programme extends over a minimum of one academic year and a maximum of two academic years for full-time study.
+The MFFinTech programme extends over a minimum of one academic year and a maximum of two academic years for full-time study.
 Most students tend to finish the programme in one academic year.

 Courses are offered on a modular basis to allow students to focus on one area of study at a time.
 There are 6 modules in one academic year and each module is six to eight weeks long, including the examination week.

-Students usually take 2 courses per module and there are 4 three-hour classes each week.
+Students usually take 2 courses per module and there will be 4 three-hour classes each week.

 Medium and Course Assessment

 Assessment of each course may include assignments, mid-term examinations, project papers, and course work, as well as a final examination, which is normally held at the end of each course, unless otherwise specified.